A Rigorous Computational Approach to Linear Response: Response for a stochastic perturbation

 Let $h$ be the fixed point of $\mathcal{L}$ in ${C}^2$.
 Following Subsection \ref{Stoch} we have that $\hat{\mathcal{L}}:{C}^2\to {C}^1$ is given by

 and, by Proposition \ref{prop1}, the linear response is given by

 To compute the linear response we need to compute an approximation $f_{\eta}$ to $\gamma h'$; to do so we use the discretization in Subsection \ref{subsec:approxLhatstochastic}.
-Let us choose $l=12$ and $\eta=524288$ both for the approximation of the density in $C^2$ and the computation of the linear response; we approximate the linear response by
+Let us choose $l^*=18$ and $\eta=524288$ both for the approximation of the density in $C^1$ and the computation of the linear response; we approximate the linear response by

-In figure \ref{fig:linear_response_stochastic} a plot of the invariant density and of the linear response of the map under stochastic perturbation are presented.
+In figure \ref{fig:linear_response_stochastic} a plot of the approximations of the invariant density and of the linear response of the map under stochastic perturbation are presented.
 We are going to estimate the error using the algorithm developed in the present paper (refer to Theorem \ref{main} and the subsequent discussion):

 In the following subsections we are going to estimate the different summands separately.